seanredmond/heniautos/guide/programming-with-heniautos.md

 #### Intercalations

-Intercalations are made when astronomically necessary--then the twelfth month would end before the summer soltice.
+Intercalations are made when astronomically necessary--when the twelfth month would end before the summer solstice.
 By default, this is handled by adding an intercalary Posideiṓn.

     >>> c = ha.festival_calendar(ha.bce_as_negative(300))
     >>> # If there are 13 months, it is intercalary